Anne Donovan, M.Ed, BCBA, LABA

 Becki Lauzon, M.A., CRC

-Becki is currently the Transition Coordinator for ACCEPT Education Collaborative.
+Becki is currently the Team Chair/Transition Programs for ACCEPT Education Collaborative.
 Becki’s areas of responsibility include conducting transition assessments, consulting to school districts as a DESE endorsed Transition Specialist, providing professional development trainings for districts on transition planning and job coaching, and providing oversight and supervision to ACCEPT’s transition programs.
 Becki received her Bachelor of Arts in Social and Rehabilitation Services and Masters in Rehabilitation Counseling from Assumption College.
 She is also a Certified Rehabilitation Counselor (CRC) and has supervised numerous graduate students as interns at ACCEPT.
 In addition to her position at ACCEPT, Becki is an Adjunct Faculty member in the Human Services and Rehabilitation Studies Department at Assumption College.

 Elise Stokes, M.S.Ed, BCBA, LABA

 Elise Stokes is a licensed and Board Certified Behavior Analyst with a background in special education.
 She holds DESE licenses in Early Childhood and Special Education Administration and is also a DESE trainer for LEAP (Leading Educational Access Program).
 Her work emphasizes Social-Emotional Learning and prioritizes authentic connections between staff and students.
 Elise has been working in public schools for about 20 years, filling a variety of roles including: special education teacher, district-wide consultant, program coordinator, and staff development trainer and coach.
 Over the last few years, she has focused on professional development and supportive coaching for staff around behavioral, educational, and social-emotional needs of all students (including special education, poverty, trauma).
 She works collaboratively with district administrators towards systemic change to promote high quality programming: Elise conducts student evaluations as well as program-wide evaluations, offering recommendations and support to guide districts through this process.
 Over the years, Elise has led hundreds of PD workshops and presented her work at many national and regional conferences.
 Most recently, she has worked with ACCEPT to create online training modules aimed at increasing paraprofessional staff capacity, and she has also worked as part of a multi-disciplinary team at UMASS Medical School to develop course modules focused on educating parents about Applied Behavior Analysis.
 Elise has also taught special education and ABA courses as an Adjunct Professor at Endicott College, and she was a fieldwork supervisor for BCBA candidates at Simmons College.